Shangri-La Air

 Shangri-La Air was an airline based in Nepal.
 It partly merged with Necon Air in 2001 and eventually ceased operations in 2008.

 History

-The airline started operations in October 1999 with oneDe Havilland Canada DHC-6 Twin Otter aircraft.
+The airline started operations in October 1999 with one De Havilland Canada DHC-6 Twin Otter aircraft.

 Its name is derived from Shangri-La, a fictitious place described in James Hilton's 1933 novel Lost Horizon..

 In 2001 Shangri-La Air and Karnali Air were partly merged into Necon Air.
 Shangri-La Air was operating a fleet of six aircraft, two Beechcraft 1900Ds and four De Havilland Canada DHC-6 Twin Otters.
 Necon Air took over the Beechcraft, and Shangri-La continued operating the DHC-6s.

 In August 2002, after the loss of one DHC-6, the airline operated only two aircraft.
 In 2007 its fleet consisted of only one DHC-6, until its closure in 2008.

 Destinations

 Shangri-La Air regularly served the following destinations, some of which were discontinued before its closure: